Frostbyte8/Christmas-Tiles/README.md

 ## License

-The code of Christmas Tiles is made available under the 3-Clause BSD license with the addition of the **Redistributions** clause from the Sleepcat License.
+The code of Christmas Tiles is made available under the 3-Clause BSD license with the addition of the **Redistributions** clause from the Sleepycat License.